About this listing

 I'm not on a particularly busy street, and being on the top floor of a 1925 building, it is pretty quiet traffic-wise.
 There is also laundry on the ground floor (exterior entrance) if you need it.

 Guests have full access to the apartment, except for my bedroom.
 You will have your own shelf in the refrigerator, and I have all the necessary items to cook, eat, and clean with.
 You have access to the living room and the table in the dining nook.
 There is laundry in the building, which is activated with a card.
 I have provided an empty card, but you will have to put money on it.
 I also provide cleaning liquid if you request it.
-There is an iron and ironing board available, and if you request, there is a space to hang your clothing.
+There is an iron and ironing board available.

 Interaction with Guests

 I tend to ask how things are going, and gauge from you how much you want to talk and interact.
 Some guests stay in the room the whole time, watching TV and only escaping for food and sightseeing.
-One woman chatted with me so much, we kept each other up late at night, and she sent me a Christmas present.
-I'll leave it up to you.
+I have also kept people up late talking.
+I even get Christmas cards and gifts from some guests.